Moths of North Carolina

 Habitats:

-Larval Host Plants: Larvae are polyphagous.
-Reported hosts include foxglove (Aureolaria), larkspur (Delphinium), Soapwort Gentian (Gentiana saponaria), irises, beardtongue (Penstemon), false-dragonhead (Physostegia), Purple Pitcherplant (Sarracenia purpurea), skullcap (Scutellaria), goldenrod (Solidago), hedge-nettle (Stachys), American Germander (Teucrium canadense), mullein (Verbascum), and vervain (Verbena) (MacKay, 1959; Gilligan & Epstein, 2014).
-In North Carolina, larvae have been recorded on Scarlet Beebalm (Monarda didyma). - View
+Larval Host Plants: The larvae are polyphagous. and feed on a variety of herbaceous plants.
+Reported hosts include foxglove (Aureolaria), turtleheads (Chelone spp.), larkspur (Delphinium), Soapwort Gentian (Gentiana saponaria), irises, beardtongue (Penstemon), false-dragonhead (Physostegia), Purple Pitcherplant (Sarracenia purpurea), skullcap (Scutellaria), goldenrod (Solidago), hedge-nettle (Stachys), American Germander (Teucrium canadense), mullein (Verbascum), and vervain (Verbena) (MacKay, 1959; Gilligan & Epstein, 2014).
+As of 2025, we have feeding records of larvae using Pink Turtlehead (Chelone lyonii) and Scarlet Beebalm (Monarda didyma). - View

 Wikipedia